E - Building a website

 Change the color scheme

-To change colors we can go to our Website Theme Settings under Website > Theme Settings or [Ctrl + Alt + Y] and find the Primary Color, Secondary color and Default color to replace colors.
+To change colors we can go to our Website Theme Settings under Design > Theme Settings or [Ctrl + Alt + Y] and find the Primary Color, Secondary color and Default color to replace colors.
 Custom colors can be set up as well.
 All the settings are automatically placed and updated in the Config CSS early in the CSS.
 Keep in mind that all presets use these standard color variables.
 The primary color is usually the main brand color, as used in logos.
 We want it to be a soothing dark olive green for our primary color and a brownish grey for our secondary color.
 The default color is used mainly for body texts, so we keep it rather dark.

 Adjusting the navigation